Introduction

 With minor exceptions, Tamil is written phonetically, and each sound is pronounced as it is written.
 So, pronounce each sound and give it the time it deserves.

 For example, sāmbār has two long vowels, and both should be pronounced with equal time and emphasis.
-Avoid the tendency to soften, shorten, or de-emphasize one of the two syllables.
+Avoid the tendency to soften, shorten, or de-emphasize one of the two vowels.

 Or, puɭi has a single ɭ but puɭɭi has two.
 These words are pronounced differently and have different meanings, so give each ɭ the time it needs.